How to Get the Best Deal on Diamonds and Avoid Rip-Offs

 If you want a lot of diamond for not a lot of dollars, consider buying a ring designed with a cluster of small diamonds.
 It will cost far less than a comparable-size single stone, and no one will notice the difference unless they get close.

 Review the Return Policy

 Buy from stores that offer returns with a full refund within 30 days.
 But if you purchase a custom setting, know you’ll likely pay for design and fabrication costs.
-Have the store put in writing how much of a refund you’ll get in that case.

 Pay by Credit Card

 Although chain and department store salespeople might offer steep discounts for signing up for a new credit card to pay for your purchase, these cards (and offers that let you defer payments for months) usually impose high interest rates.

 After purchasing an expensive diamond, take the stone to an independent appraiser.
 Although you’ll have to pay about $50 to $200 for the appraisal, it’s good insurance against being given—either intentionally or by mistake—a switched-out gem that’s of lower quality than what you paid for.

 Don’t go to an appraiser recommended by the store.
 You can find reviews of appraisers here at Checkbook.org.
 The GIA also lists appraisal associations at gia.edu/library-appraisal-associations.

 When getting appraisals for jewelry, don’t expect the retail and appraisal values to match; the appraisal figure will usually be much higher.
 If the jeweler provides or arranges for the appraisal, this phenomenon is often a byproduct of the jeweler trying to make a customer feel like they have just received a good deal.

 Also, the purpose of an appraisal is to estimate the replacement cost for insurance purposes in case the item is lost or stolen.
 To save money on insurance premiums, there is no need to insure a diamond for more than what you paid.